gierens/rft/specification/draft-rft.md

 : A typed request initiated by the client to the server, e.g. to initiate a file transfer.

+Sender:
+: The endpoint sending a packet or frame.

+Receiver:
+: The endpoint receiving a packet or frame.

 ## Notation

 This document defines `U4`, `U8`, `U16`, `U32`, `U64` as unsigned 4-, 8-, 16-, 32-, or 64-bit integers.